opengisch/QField-docs/en/prepare/attributes-form.rst

 Attachment (photo settings)
 ...........................

-The widget type "Attachement" is used to store the path to collected photos, pdf and docs.
+The widget type "Attachment" is used with fields that store the path to files.

+It can be used to:

+- show and take photos
+- or to show links to external files like pdfs or documents

 .. container:: clearer text-center